 2015 - Traditional Buildings Inventory – TBI – Nepal

 Overall Coordination (the volunteers run initiative launched in the aftermath of the 2015 earthquake in Nepal, is still evolving)

 2013 - ongoing: Reflections on the Built Environment and Associated Practices (publication series from Nepal)

-Overall Coordinator and Editor: A publication series from Nepal on the issues of built environment and practices, the first volume published in 2014, second volume in progress, the ultimate aim is to institutionalize a ‘think tank’ with regular publications coming out from Nepal, discussing the issues on built environment\
+Overall Coordinator and Editor: A publication series from Nepal on the issues of built environment and practices, the first volume published in 2013, second volume in 2016, and third volume in progress, the ultimate aim is to institutionalize a ‘think tank’ with regular publications coming out from Nepal, discussing the issues on built environment\

 2003 - onwards: Key Coordinator of a virtual network 'South Asian Network of Young Conservation Professionals' (SANEYOCOP)